 The approximately 30.4-acre project site encompasses a 22-acre site for the proposed groundwater extraction and treatment wells and up to 12 potential monitoring locations with a 100-foot surrounding buffer accounting for the remaining 8.4 acres.
 Figure 1 and Figure 2 provide a map illustration of the project components, in a regional and local context.
-The treatment well site is identified as a polygon boundary containing two treatment well locations TW-3 and TW-4,1 and water conveyance and other associated infrastructure, and the monitoring well locations are identified as points MW-1 through MW-12.
+The treatment well site is identified as a polygon boundary containing two treatment well locations TW-3 and TW-4, and the monitoring well locations are identified as points MW-1 through MW-12.
 Representative site photographs are provided in Figure 3 and Figure 4.